FYJNEVERFOLLOWS/Paper-Reading-Notes/Super-Resolution for Single-Channel Audio Source Separation 阅读笔记.md

 The SR process operates in the freq-domain.
 (STFTs of the estimations for each source and the original mixture)

 First, heuristics are used in an attempt to correct the magnitude of the higher frequencies.

+Spectrograms are split into low and high frequencies.

+For both the low and high frequency matrices, all the freq bins at each timestep are added together.
+This results in a sequence for the low and high frequencies.
+By dividing the low frequency sequence mixture by the low frequency sequence of each estimation, it can be estimated, which estimation is contributing to the mixture at each timestep.
+After dividing the two sequences, the next step is to take the resulting sequences and multiply them with the higher frequency matrix of the mixture.
+This is how the higher frequency of the corrected magnitudes of each estimation is calculated.

 Then, the mag spectrograms of the mixture, the estimations and the corrected estimations are concatenated in the channel dimension and fed into the network.